daynauth/DSA/linkedlist/linkedlists.md

 What happens to the function `LIST_insert` if `postition p` is the head of an empty list.
 Correct the code to account for this.

+#### Question
+Write a function that inserts an element at the n-th position of the list.
+The function should take the list and an integer as the argument and return the node.